Read what the Jersey Journal

 The TeenZone — formerly on the Third Floor — has been moved to the Branch at 124 Grand Street.
 To offset the inconvenience, we extended the Branch’s closing time from 3pm to 6pm most weekdays.

-Looking akin to something out of the children’s book Mike Mulligan and His Steam Shovel, this 1890s-era furnace has provided heat for over a century.
-Initially fired by coal, and converted decades ago to gas, it is unequal to the tasks now required of it.
-It is being replaced by an energy-efficient HVAC system.
+Looking akin to something out of the children’s book Mike Mulligan and His Steam Shovel, this mid-20th-century furnace has provided heat for over a century.
+It is unequal to the tasks now required of it, and is being replaced as part of an energy-efficient HVAC system.

 A History of Service.